Note: The following links go outside this site.

 - Are eligible to receive reasonable accommodations at Rutgers University.

-The letter contains course accommodations approved by the Office of Disability Services based on the student’s disability.
+The letter contains course accommodations approved by the Office of Disability Services based on the functional limitations cause by your disability.
 Remember that the Letter of Accommodations is just the first step in implementing your accommodations.
-You may still need to complete other request forms (such as a notetaking or alternate text format request form) in order to actually receive your accommodations.
+You may still need to complete other request forms (such as a notetaking or alternate text format request form) in order to receive your accommodations.

-How do I request my Letter of Accommodations?
+How do I request my Letter of Accommodations (LOA)?

 How do I submit my Letter of Accommodations to my professors?